ARMmbed/mbed-example-network/test/helloworld-udpclient/README.md

     (gdb) c
     ```

-5. The output in the terminal window should look like in step 9 above.
+5. The output in the terminal window should look like in step 10 above (the final step of the regular run).